brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 3 bht.md

 2. "The word bless is here used in more than one sense, as referring to God, and as referring to men.
 I find in Scripture four different significations of this word."
 3. "The happiness which it bestows is not in this world, but in heaven and everlasting life.
 In the Christian religion, indeed, as we are elsewhere taught, (1 Timothy 4:8,) is contained the 'promise of the life that now is, and of that which is to come;' but its aim is spiritual happiness, for the kingdom of Christ is spiritual."

+### Philip Schaff:
+1. "Our blessing God is praise and thanksgiving; His blessing us includes doing us good also."
+2. "To be God and to be Father are not ideas which exclude each other, nor do they appear as two, but as a unity."
+3. "Every spiritual blessing which we have received springs from a higher world, is to be sought in a heavenly region, and thence to be obtained."

 ### Archibald T. Robertson:
 1. "While ευλογημενος points to an isolated act or acts, ευλογητος describes the intrinsic character."
 2. "The believer is a citizen of heaven and the spiritual blessings count for most to him."